Modeling Services

 - Select the Paginate menu item.

-- Changes the return type of the
+- The return type of the

-:- PageNo: Specifies the page number to retrieve, based on the PageSize.
+Operation/Query:- PageNo: Specifies the page number to retrieve, based on the PageSize.

 - PageSize: Specifies how many records should be included in a single page.